peterish8/Academics-Mania/Sem Exam/2-DSA/Sample-Paper/1-Prefix-Sum-Two-Pointers.md

 > [!SUCCESS] **Concept**: Pre-compute cumulative sums to answer range queries in O(1).

 ### Running Sum of 1D Array
+> **Goal**: Given an array, return an array where each element is the sum of all previous elements including itself.

 ```python
 def runningSum(nums):
     for i in range(1, len(nums)):